indieopensource/issue-sponsorship-terms/terms.md

 ### <a id="Whole_Agreement"></a>Whole Agreement

-Both sides intend the _Offer_ and these terms as the final, complete, and only expression of their terms about sponsored work on the _Issue_.
+Both sides intend the _Offer_ and these terms as the final, complete, and only expression of their terms about work on the _Issue_.

 ### <a id="Enforcement"></a>Enforcement